 “A Uniform Resource Identifier (URI) is a string of characters designed for unambiguous identification of resources and extensibility via the URI scheme.” – Wikipedia https://en.wikipedia.org/wiki/URI

-So, for example, to identify unambiguously the nature of your business you might use the URI http://schema.org/HealthAndBeautyBusiness or the more general http://schema.org/LocalBusiness.
-Whilst Schema.org sets a fundamental set of terms, these can be added to by bringing in other ontologies.
+For example, to identify the nature of your business unambiguously, you might use the URI http://schema.org/HealthAndBeautyBusiness or the more general http://schema.org/LocalBusiness.
+While Schema.org sets a fundamental set of terms, you can add other ontologies.
 For example, auto.schema.org adds specific terms for cars, motorcycles, etc. Similarly, Wikipedia can be used as a stable reference possessing unique addresses for concepts and things.
 Because Wikipedia is such a well-established and trusted entity, its pages can also be used as part of the ontological language.

-Schema.org is supposed to provide a universal semantic language for those wanting to markup their identity and content with machine readable data and since it is based on RDF it can then be linked to many other ontologies that have their own URI’s for particular terms.
-The data that it holds can then be interpreted and linked in to other semantic statements.
+Schema.org provides a universal semantic language for those wanting to markup their identity and content with machine-readable data.
+Since it is based on RDF, it can also be linked to many other ontologies with their own URI’s for particular terms.
+The data that it holds can then be interpreted and linked to other semantic statements.

 “Uniform Resource Identifiers (URI) are a single global identification system used on the World Wide Web, similar to telephone numbers in a public switched telephone network.
 URIs are a key technology to support Linked Data by offering a generic mechanism to identify entities (‘Things’) or concepts in the world.” – Australian Government Linked Data Working Group

-So, a semantic statement would be formed in a “triple”, made up of stable URI’s.
+A semantic statement would be a “triple”, made up of stable URI’s.
 For example, we could state in semantic terms:

 That is: This Local Business provides the Service Digital Marketing.